efihadar/3webSite1Docker/README.md

 EXT_ACCESS - setting any value will add to the generated certificate the public IP address of the server.

-To run it with docker run
+To run it with docker run:

 docker run -e FRWRD_TO=10.0.0.1:4444 -d  -p 80:80 -p 443:443 macie/sslproxy

+Or Docker-Compose:

+docker-compose -f .\test.yml up -d